AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-features.md

 >[!NOTE]
 >
 > As an administrator, you can also choose to view the list of files by filenames in the Editor.
-Select the **File name** option of the **View files by** section in **User preferences**.
+Select the **File name** option of the **Editor files display configuration** section in **User preferences**.

 75 files are loaded at a time.
 Each time you select **Load more**… 75 files are loaded, and the button stops being displayed when all the files have been listed.
 This batch loading is efficient, and you can access the files faster in comparison to loading all the files existing in a folder.

 You can easily navigate to the required file within DAM and open it in the Editor.
 If you have the required access to edit the file, then you can do so.

-You can also click and play an audio or video file in the Editor.
+You can also select and play an audio or video file in the Editor.
 You can change the volume or the view of the video.
 In the shortcut menu you also have the options to download, change playback speed, or view picture in picture.